mschuchard/concourse-github-issue-resource/README.md

 - `milestone`: _optional_ The milestone numeric ID to associate with the written Github issue.

+- `comment`: _optional_ The body of a comment to add to the issue.
+This occurs after the locking or unlocking, but before all other issue updates.

+- `lock`: _optional_ Whether the issue should be locked or unlocked.
+This occurs before all other issue updates.

 - `state`: _optional_ The desired state of the updated issue.
 This can be either `open` or `closed`.

 ### Metadata